krismsd/dinosaur-api/README.md

 ## Things to Improve
 * Currently any error results in a generic problem error message.
 Better error messages should be returned and errors inspected to determine server or request fault.
 * Logging should be abstracted a bit.
 Everything talks directly to Winston.
+* Tests - unit is not yet called for but light integration would be helpful.